-By viewing the current statistics for a shared object connection to IBM i NetServer through IBM Navigator for i, you can acquire information such as workstation name, user name, share type, and time connected.
+By viewing the current statistics for a shared object connection to IBM i NetServer through System i Navigator, you can acquire information such as workstation name, user name, share type, and time connected.

 You cannot change or reconfigure shared object statistics because they are records that contain information only.